bigmlcom/python/docs/index.rst

     print "The resources created in the execution are: %s" % \
         execution.output_resources

+As an execution is in progress, the ``execution.result`` attribute will contain the value of the last evaluated expression at that point.
+Therefore, the value of the ``result`` attribute will change untill it will contain the final result of the execution when finished.

 Also, if the execution fails, the error information can be found in the corresponding attributes: